 College Year In Athens – Semester program

 This program will consider Winter Starts on a case-by-case basis.
-A full semester of credit can be earned on the CYA Semester, in academic areas such as Classics, Art History, Archaeology, Politics, History, Philosophy, Political Science, Economics, Literature, Anthropology, Environmental Studies, Greek language, and Urban Planning & Sustainability.
+A full semester of credit can be earned on the CYA Semester, in academic areas such as Classics, Art History, Archaeology, Economics & Business, Politics, History, Philosophy, Political Science, Psychology, Literature, Anthropology, Environmental Studies, Modern & Ancient Greek language, and Urban Planning & Sustainability.
 Students can choose from a homestay (highly recommended) or live in the heart of Athens' Pangrati neighborhood in apartments with other CYA students, a close walk to the CYA campus.

 NOLS (National Outdoor Leadership School)

 NOLS offers semester programs in Patagonia, the Rockies, the U.S. Southwest, Baja Mexico, the Pacific Northwest, India, East Africa, and New Zealand.
-Partial credit for the semester can be earned if your NOLS program offers the following courses (4 semester credits = 1 block, 3 semester credits = 0.75 block, 2 semester credits = 0.5 block and if you request the credit through the University of Utah partnership with NOLS):
+Partial credit for the semester can be earned if your NOLS program offers Environmental Studies (4 semester credits = 1 block, 3 semester credits = 0.75 block, 2 semester credits = 0.5 block).
+Students must specifically request the credit be issued through the University of Utah partnership.

 Colorado College will also grant a maximum 0.5 units of credit for completion of the Wilderness Emergency Medical Technician (EMT) course, consistent with what we offer here at CC.
 We will not award transfer credit for Leadership Techniques, Wilderness First Responder (WFR), Skills Practicum, Cultural Studies, or Risk Assessment.

 Where There Be Dragons